 How do I apply?

-When completing an online HEAR application through www.cao.ie, you will receive online prompts requesting that you submit specific documentation, e.g. prompting you to supply a P21 (for 2018).
+When completing an online HEAR application through www.cao.ie, you will receive online prompts requesting that you submit specific documentation, e.g. prompting you to supply a Statement of Liability (for 2020).

 You will receive a supporting document checklist at the bottom of the application form.
 The supporting document checklist will list what documents you need to submit to the CAO to complete your HEAR application.
 The checklist is based on the answers given in Section 7 of the online HEAR application form.